 Rose Greely’s childhood interest in wildlife led her to study agriculture at the University of Maryland.
 She also dabbled in metal works and interior decorating, but discovered a true love for architecture and landscape architecture at the Smith College, where she met Gertrude Sawyer and other women designers.

-After completing her education, Rose found many different jobs: she wrote articles for House Beautiful while working as a draftsman in the office of Fletcher Steele.
+After completing her education, Greely found many different jobs: she wrote articles for House Beautiful while working as a draftsman in the office of Fletcher Steele.
 When she moved to DC she was employed by architect Horace Peaslee.
-Rose became the first licensed female architect in DC and established her own practice.
+Greely became the first licensed female architect in DC and established her own practice.

 “I never have the same request twice.
 It is fun to do jobs that give you a problem right from the beginning”